 For SAOAGGO, I expected nothing.
 The franchise has solidly good arcs, like Mother’s Rosario and … well, maybe just that one … but it also has over-the-top “so-bad-it’s-almost-but-not-quite-good” installments like the movie.
 It also has several flatly bad arcs, like the Alfheim Online nonsense.
 If I expected anything before watching, I hoped for some fun girls-with-guns action, sans the ridiculous Kirito wielding a purple laser sword like a LARPer lost in a paintball arena.
 If it turned out good, good.
 If it turned out bad, at least I would have a laugh.
 And if it turned out really bad, I could indulge in a little baffled outrage.
 SAOAGGO could only be bad if it was boring.
 And at first, it was.

 Until episode 7, SAOAGGO practically had no plot and barely any characters.
-The lead, Karen, has a single identifiable personality trait: she is just too darn tall and wishes she could be a short little anime loli (but don’t we all…).
+The lead, Karen, has a single identifiable personality trait: she is just too darn tall and wishes she could be a short little anime loli (but don’t we all… joke).
 She joins Gun Gale Online because she can live her fantasy of being a short person and then decides she wants to win a Battle Royale tournament because wanting to win games is just a natural thing people do, I suppose.
 That’s it.
 That’s all the character and plot justification we have to work with.
 The show really struggles to drag all this out into five whole episodes, resulting in long, dull exposition dump dialogues about how to play video games to pad out the run-time while the animators rush to produce another real action scene.
-The inclusion of a recap episode on episode 6 (Oh, I’m sorry, episode 5.5…) suggests to me that the show writers didn’t even have enough story to fill the 12 episode series.
+The inclusion of a recap episode on episode 6 (Oh, I’m sorry, episode 5.5…) suggests to me that the adaptation didn’t even have enough story to fill the 12 episode series.
 In classic SAO style, it’s pretty but predictable schlock that mercifully manages to avoid some of the inexplicably weird story decisions in the worst arcs like Alfheim Online.
 SAOAGGO is often boring and always forgettable, but with a little mediocre action to break the monotony, it’s good enough for a half-hour-a-week seasonal show.

 But surprisingly, S;G0 managed to bore me long before SAOAGGO!
 For a story with returning characters, a predetermined conclusion, and a roughly sketched plot arc inherited from the original, I had shockingly little understanding of what was even going on.
 Okabe is sad (he wears black BECAUSE HE IS SAD), but then Kurisu suddenly reappears as a virtual AI and Okabe finally smiles again but then Suzuha is doing… something about her mother but forget about that, now we have a new mystery with a red-haired Kurisu child look-alike so let’s ask known enemy Moeka for help (why do this?) then realize you could have asked the AI Kurisu instead but wait, Okabe is sad again because he can’t talk to the AI anymore because villian-from-a-million-miles-away white scientist guy said so but none of that matters because the red-haired girl shows up in Okabe’s apartment anyway but now she is an adult with… time traveling amnesia or some nonsense and a new mystery to solve but we’ll solve it in five minutes the next episode and have some fun New Year filler at the shrine but suddenly the lab gets raided by gunmen wearing “The Purge” masks and I presume, riding UN black helicopters and…